daisygunn/heiwa-gallery/MANUAL-TESTING.md

 6. As a **user** I can easily find all of the relevant information about the products so that I can make informed decisions before purchasing.

-- Each product card displays a title, who it is by, size, price and style giving the user all information they could want before deciding to buy
+- Each product card displays a title, who it is by, size, price and category giving the user all information they could want before deciding to buy

 ![](assets/images/product-info.jpg)